-Celestial Navigation Classes: Fall 2013The Planetarium at Mystic Seaport in Mystic, Connecticut and ReedNavigation.com are offering several weekend classes in celestial navigation through the Fall.
+Celestial Navigation Classes: Spring 2014The Planetarium at Mystic Seaport in Mystic, Connecticut and ReedNavigation.com are offering several weekend classes in celestial navigation this Spring.
 Two classes are appropriate for beginners covering real traditional navigational techniques that will enable you to fix your position in latitude and longitude using the Sun and other celestial bodies, a sextant, and simple mathematical techniques.
-We are also offering an intermediate class covering the intercept method and lines of position.
-Here's a "poster" for current classes.
-Help us out, and send it to your friends.
+And if you enjoy historical methods, we're also offering a class in "lunars", once considered the ultimate art form in celestial navigation.

 Easy Introductory Celestial Navigation by Noon Sun

 March 29 - 30, 2014, 10:00am - 4:00pm each day:

 An easy, introductory class in the basic principles of celestial navigation from a modern perspective designed especially for yachstmen and recreational boaters, but also appropriate for anyone interested in a quick overview of celestial navigation.
 Celestial navigation is the ultimate backup when the electronics fail, and it is a tradition that connects us with maritime history.
 Students will learn how to adjust and use sextants available on the market today.
 This class covers the classic, time-honored method of finding latitude by Noon Sun as well as finding longitude by observations of the Sun before and after noon (including frequently neglected corrections for statistics and the motion of the observer).
 Weather permitting, students will be able to try it for real and measure the Sun's altitude around noon (from a nearby shore location) to determine our latitude and longitude.

 April 26 - 27, 2014, 10:00am - 4:00pm each day: